Ryan5453/demucs/README.md

 uv pip install demucs-inference --torch-backend=auto
 ```

-The `--torch-backend=auto` flag automatically detects your GPU and installs the appropriate PyTorch version.
+The `--torch-backend=auto` flag automatically detects your GPU and installs the appropriate version of PyTorch compatible with your system.

 ### Install without UV